 Smart ring battery degradation isn’t just an inconvenience—it fundamentally changes your health tracking reliability.
 Unlike smartphones you charge nightly, the Oura Ring’s entire value proposition depends on continuous, uninterrupted biometric monitoring.

 When battery life drops from 6 days to 3 days, users face a critical gap: choosing between sleep tracking accuracy and daily activity monitoring.
-Industry data shows that 43% of wearable users abandon devices when charging frequency doubles, making battery longevity the #1 factor in long-term satisfaction.
+Research on wearable adoption shows that users abandon devices when charging frequency doubles, making battery longevity a primary factor in long-term satisfaction.

 The financial impact is significant.
 At $349 per ring plus $5.99 monthly subscription fees, premature battery failure represents a $23-per-month hidden cost when factoring 24-month replacement cycles versus the expected 48-month lifespan.